JoaoPedroBackEndDev/workshop-springbootjpa/README.md

 ## 📜 Licença

 Use para fins acadêmicos e pessoais.
-Coloque aqui a licença que desejar (ex: MIT, Apache 2.0) se quiser liberar formalmente.

 ---